 The purpose of this course is to provide students with a thorough understanding of the research design techniques necessary to evaluate the effects of services on clients, community needs, and address the needs for accountability, as well as practice evaluation.
 The themes of diversity and social work values and ethics are addressed in relation to macro research methods, program evaluation, and community-based research.
 Attention is placed on diversity concerns related to indigenous populations.
 This course covers the applications of research design techniques to data collection in human service agencies and communities, including the use of statistical analysis for program evaluation and needs assessment.
-PREREQ: Admission to Graduate School and SWK 5100 or SWK 5130.
+PREREQ: Admission to the MSW Program and SWK 5100 or Advanced Standing.

 SWK 5500.
-Concentration Practicum I and Seminar
+Advanced Generalist Practicum I

-This is the first practicum in the concentration curriculum.
-This course enables students to apply Advanced Generalist master's level coursework in an advanced generalist practice setting.
+This is the first practicum in the advanced generalist curriculum.
+This course enables students to apply advanced generalist master's level coursework in an advanced generalist practice setting.
 Students, agency supervisors, and faculty field instructors plan activities that will support the development of generalist skills as specified in individualized learning contracts.
 Students will be exposed to a variety of social work roles and responsibilities.
-PREREQ: SWK 5300 and SWK 5400 or Advanced Standing.
-PREREQ: Admission to the Graduate Program and SWK 5060 or Advanced Standing.
+PREREQ: Admission to the MSW Program and SWK 5060 or Advanced Standing.